 What is nationally recognised training?

-- a certificate or diploma
+- completing an apprenticeship, certificate or diploma course.

-Who can provide nationally recognised training?
+Who can deliver nationally recognised training?

 Only Registered Training Organisations (RTOs) can deliver nationally recognised training and issue nationally recognised qualifications or statements of attainment.